laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

 * Major type 7

   CBOR directly provides the {{IEEE754}} types binary16, binary32, and
-  binary64, colloquially known as half precision, single precision, and double precision floating point.
+  binary64, colloquially known as half-precision, single-precision, and double-precision floating point.
 Note that other {{IEEE754}}
   binary floating types are indirectly supported via Tag 4, as well as decimal fractions via Tag 5.